 Alaskan airlines pet policy has a strict set of rules and guidelines pet owners must follow.
 In order to make your traveling experience safe, fun, and stress-free, we highly recommend that you review the Alaskan Airlines pet policy restriction and check-in sections.

-If your dog is not an ESA or Service Animal, you will have to pay $100 per animal per flight.
+If your furry friend is not a Service Animal, you will have to pay $100 per animal per flight.
 They have a limit on the number of animals that can be in the cargo on each flight.
 These spots are available on a first-come-first-served basis, so book your tickets as early as possible.